abhi12bh/GammaShoot/README.md

 - Adjust signal thresholds like `price_move > 0.2` or `abs(price change) < 0.1` to fine-tune sensitivity.
 - You can plug in your own data by editing the `get_db_data()` function.

-## 📞 Contact

-For further help or strategy development, feel free to reach out.

 ---

-This strategy is educational and should not be used for live trading without thorough evaluation.
+This strategy is educational and should not be used for live trading without evaluation.